Month 12, Day 17, Thursday 9:00 a.m.

 “It enlarges the surface area that can capture incoming sounds, filters them, and lets me artificially focus my hearing,” he murmured, wincing when he turned back to the hallway.
 “Loud.”
 After a few seconds, his expression settled into fascination.
 “They’re chanting.
 For the spellcasting.
 It’s advanced.
 I haven’t heard anything like it.”

-Sebastien straightened her shoulders, settling her mind.
+Sebastien straightened her shoulders and settled her mind.
 The Conduit in her off hand was flush with energy, the five Circles in the flesh of her back were cold and filled with the sensation of needles, and she imagined that within half an hour she would start feeling faint from blood loss.
 ‘How long can this go on?’
 It was becoming increasingly obvious that she was the metaphorical frog being slowly boiled alive, too stupid to realize the water was heating.

 “Someone in the hallway just said something about the Raven Queen,” Westbay said.
 He stared blankly for a moment, and then his head turned slowly toward Sebastien.
 “They’re scrying for her…right now?”